Built-in Plugin

 false

-, please specify this parameter as go
+, specify this parameter as go

-, otherwise there will be calculation errors.
+to avoid calculation errors.
 This parameter can be ignored in other cases.

 breakIfNoCoverage